profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">Challenge 8</span>

-- Management and Control systems as well as Autonomous systems, such as for instance, drones, smart objects, self-driving cars, robots, etc, will need to perform self-learning to make proper intelligent decisions based oncurrent real-time situation.
+- Management and Control systems as well as Autonomous systems, such as for instance, drones, smart objects, self-driving cars, robots, etc, will need to perform self-learning to make proper intelligent decisions based on current real-time situation.
 - cybersecurity frameworks and systems should face the challenge of countering dynamically cyber attacks according to contextual and evolving conditions, there by providing self-healing, self-repair and self-protection capabilities.

 ---?image=images/bg2.jpg&&size=cover&color=lightgray